 Our Journalism program will prepare you for the exciting challenges that await you as a journalist, storyteller or communication professional skilled in all of the media formats, from digital to audio and video.
 At Carleton, we believe that the best preparation for someone seeking a career in the media is a solid, broad-based education.
 That’s why you will study Canadian history in addition to required journalism courses.
 You will also pursue other subjects, with the option of acquiring a Combined Honours degree in a wide range of disciplines such as history, legal studies, sociology, political science, communication and media studies or English literature.

 In your first year, you will take a set of two introductory courses that give you a clear understanding of journalism’s role in modern Canadian society, how the media industry developed through the years and how it is shifting rapidly today.
 You’ll also be introduced to basic journalistic principles and professional practices.

-Third- and fourth-year study includes a range of professional workshops in audio and video journalism, newspaper and online journalism, and the latest digital journalism skills.
+Third- and fourth-year study includes a range of advanced professional workshops in audio and video journalism, newspaper and online journalism, and the latest digital journalism skills.
 Specialized reporting courses offer you a selection of subject areas, such as business, science, health, politics and international affairs.
 You’ll be involved in classes producing student-led professional publications: a community newspaper and website, digital projects or radio or television current affairs programs.
 A rotating menu of journalism electives is offered each year, from conflict reporting to sports journalism.

 Our professional apprenticeships during the academic year allow you to put your skills to practical use in news organizations, public relations and communications firms or non-governmental organizations across Canada.